 Think about it for a minute.
 Why would creating changes in behavior or developing insight have to be unpleasant?
 There is really just no reason for it.
 Most people do agree- in order to change, a person has to want to change.
 The best way to start the process is to build a real connection.
 Having fun is simply part of the process.

 When we set out to create the best summer camp to guide troubled teens on the East Coast, we wanted it all: adventure, beauty, whitewater, climbing, the works.
-Our North Carolina location there are so many fun and exciting activities.
+Our North Carolina location offers many fun and exciting activities.
 We have an awesome setting in the mountains.
-On campus we have a Frisbee golf course (see the video below) and rock climbing, hiking, whitewater, zip-lining (see video below) and caving opportunities abound!
+On campus, we have a disc golf course (see the video below) and rock climbing, hiking, whitewater, zip-lining (see video below) and caving opportunities abound!
 We participate in team building activities and drama classes which are a fun and effective way to build life skills.

 We have a ton of fun at Summerland Camps!
 Campers choose between the following activities:

 The following activities each camper must participate in (or is highly encouraged to participate):

 Camp to Guide Troubled Teens: Summerland Camps versus Boot Camps

 When finding a camp to guide troubled teens, parents sometimes compare Summerland Camps to authoritarian approaches like military boot camps.
 The problem with military boot camps is that they tend to lack a clinical structure that gets into the underlying issues behind video game overuse, social media addiction, computer overuse, and social isolation or depression and anger.

 Our therapists, behavior coaches, and counselors are able to intervene in real time to question thinking – an important part of the behavior change process.
 At boot camps, nothing is done to question or change the child’s underlying belief system.
 The child simply submits to the authority under a high level of structure.